tytydraco/yessleep/out/The_Crying_Rooms.md

 There are no shortcuts to grieving.
 Though you may seek them out while in it’s clutches and I cannot blame you.
 I did the same.

 If you’re lucky, or unlucky, you may receive a phone call to invite you to The Crying Rooms.
 You will, more than likely based on our research, accept.

 Do not be fooled by the comforting tone on the  other end of the line.
-They have been watching you and have waited until you are deep in the throes of grief and at your most vulnerable state of mind to make contact.
+They have been watching you and have waited until you are deep in the throes of grief, at your most vulnerable state of mind, to make contact.
 This system is worldwide, they have bases everywhere, but it started here.

 There are six stages; introduction, counselling, trial, high, need/desire & ***special guest***.

 After agreeing, one day you will wake up there.
 For a microsecond, you will wonder how you got there as you can’t remember, but then a warm feeling will wash over you and you won’t question it again.